Cart

 • Examination – The application is reviewed to ensure it meets all necessary requirements, including formality, descriptiveness, classification, distinctiveness, and deceptiveness.

-• What actions are necessary to meet the trademark use requirement?
+• What actions are necessary to meet the trademark use requirement in France?

 To meet the use requirement, you must use your trademark at least once every 5 years.
 This use should be for commercial or sales activities, and the transaction must take place in France.

-Does registering a trademark in France grant me any legal rights?
+Does registering a trademark in France grant me any legal rights in France?

 Yes, in France, you must register your trademark to secure your rights.
 The country follows a first-to-file system.